SMPyBandits/SMPyBandits/MultiPlayers.md

 There is another point of view: instead of comparing different single-player policies on the same problem, we can make them play *against each other*, in a multi-player setting.

-The basic difference is about **collisions** : at each time `t`, if two or more user chose to sense the same channel, there is a *collision*.
+The basic difference is about **collisions** : at each time `$t$`, if two or more user chose to sense the same channel, there is a *collision*.
 Collisions can be handled in different way from the base station point of view, and from each player point of view.

 ### Collision models
 For example, I implemented these different collision models, in [`CollisionModels.py`](SMPyBandits/Environment/CollisionModels.py):

 - `noCollision` is a limited model *where* all players can sample an arm with collision.
 It corresponds to the single-player simulation: each player is a policy, compared without collision.
 This is for testing only, not so interesting.
 - `onlyUniqUserGetsReward` is a simple collision model where only the players alone on one arm sample it and receive the reward.
 This is the default collision model in the literature, for instance cf. [[Shamir et al., 2015]](https://arxiv.org/abs/0910.2065v3) collision model 1 or cf [[Liu & Zhao, 2009]](https://arxiv.org/abs/0910.2065v3).
 [Our article](https://hal.inria.fr/hal-01629733) also focusses on this model.
 - `rewardIsSharedUniformly` is similar: the players alone on one arm sample it and receive the reward, and in case of more than one player on one arm, only one player (uniform choice, chosen by the base station) can sample it and receive the reward.
 - `closerUserGetsReward` is similar but uses another approach to chose who can emit.
 Instead of randomly choosing the lucky player, it uses a given (or random) vector indicating the *distance* of each player to the base station (it can also indicate the quality of the communication), and when two (or more) players are colliding, only the one who is closer to the base station can transmit.
 It is the more physically plausible.

 ----